Cryptographic Specifications of CryptPeer

 10.2 Contact Categories

-The administrator associates each user u with one or more categories:
+The administrator MAY associate each user with one or more categories:

 10.3 Groups and Partitioning

-This partitioning limits the lateral propagation of account compromise and inter-perimeter espionage risks within the same instance.
+This partitioning limits lateral propagation of account compromise and exposure risks across security perimeters within the same instance.

 11.1 Zero Trust